-Lake Louise has been on Shelley’s Bucket List for 40 years.
+Lake Louise has been on my Bucket List for 40 years.
 And it did not disappoint.
 The view from our room was postcard perfect!

 Lake Louise is part of Banff National Park and is one of the most photographed glacial lakes.
 Lake Louise is a hamlet in Alberta, Canada.
 The hamlet is named for the nearby Lake Louise, which in turn was named after the Princess Louise Caroline Alberta (1848–1939), the fourth daughter of Queen Victoria.

 The first question everyone asks when they see these photos is, “Is the color real?”
 Yes!
 The lake looks exactly like the pictures.
 The color of the water comes from rock flour carried into the lake by melt-water from the glaciers that overlook the lake.
 The rock flour suspended in the water filters out much of the light spectrum.
 The result is incredible blue colors.
 As my photos show, the color can change depending on the light and time of year.
 The optimal time to see the brilliant colors in my photos is June and July.

 Allan and I flew from Los Angeles to Calgary.
 We spent one night at the Fairmont Palliser in Calgary and then headed to the Fairmont Chateau Lake Louise the next morning.
 The weather was perfect.
 Our room had view of the lake and Mount Victoria and Victoria Glacier.
 The Chateau is beautiful.
 The only downside is the large number of tour buses that stop to take advantage of the spectacular scenery.

 There are so many activities.
 It’s hard to choose.
 The valley above Lake Louise is called The Plain of the Six Glaciers.
 One of the highly recommended hikes is the 9.4 mile hike to the Plain of Six Glaciers Teahouse.
 We hiked one of the shorter trails, Lake Agnes Trail, which was perfect for us.